adhi-26/Music-Genre-Classification/README.md

 ```
 pip install requirements.txt
 ```
-2. Create a folder named Data inside the main project folder
+2. Create a folder named Data inside the main project folder and download the Dataset from the link given below into this folder
 3. Run the .ipynb file

 # Dataset